samleydu/AWS-SolutionArchitect-Notes/Tech-Fundamentals/Network-Starter-Pack/NATandPAT.md

 # Network Address Translation (NAT)
+Network Address Translation (NAT) is the process of adjusting packets source and destination addresses to allow transit across different networks.
+The main types you will encounter are Static NAT, Dynamic NAT and Port Address Translation (PAT).
+NAT is most commonly experience in home or office networks where private IPv4 addresses are translated to a single public address, allowing outgoing internet access.
 - Designed to address the shortage of IPv4 addresses
   - IPv4 are either pubicly routable or fall within private address space
     - Publicly routable addreses are assigned by a central agency and regional agencies -> assign them to Internet Service Providers (ISP) -> ISPs allocate them to business or consumer end-users. => must be unique